-There is always something happening on St. Croix, and November is yet another great month to enjoy the Virgin Islands and the numerous festivals throughout the month.
+There is always something happening in St. Croix, and November is yet another great month to enjoy the Virgin Islands and the numerous festivals throughout the month.

 Jump Up is your first event to start with during your trip to St. Croix.
 This “carnival-style” party is held on the streets four times a year.

 From 6 p.m. to 10 p.m., you can enjoy local food, drinks, and arts and crafts.
-But the big part of the fest is live music, with steel drum bands and Moko Jumbies.
+But the big part of the festival is live music, with steel drum bands and Moko Jumbies.

 15. New Orleans